SarthakMakhija/tech-lessons-posts/content/en/blog/many_flavors_of_networking_io/index.md

 This approach tackles the limitations of blocking I/O by using non-blocking sockets.
 Here, the server sets the socket file descriptor to non-blocking mode with `syscall.SetNonblock(serverFd, true)`.
-This means the server won't get stuck waiting for I/O operations to complete (like reading data).
+This means the server won't get stuck waiting for I/O operations to complete (like reading data) on the `serverFd`.

 However, non-blocking comes with a trade-off.
 If the server attempts to read from a non-blocking socket with no available data, it won't block, but an error like `EAGAIN` or `EWOULDBLOCK` will be returned.
 To address this, the server employs a technique called "busy waiting."